 However, even now given just a few years of operation, we see significant anomalies in monitoring when looking at the official mine report to the Michigan Government.
 Consider the document: www.eaglemine.com/_files/ugd/c6167e_568f076601bc48e7a02b54f222b4165a.pdf.

-Eagle Mine Anomalies Reporte listed over 20 monitoring situations that show levels of pollution and water chemistry changes outside the planned benchmark range.
+Eagle Mine Anomalies Report listed over 20 monitoring situations that show levels of pollution and water chemistry changes outside the planned benchmark range.
 For example, one water level monitoring point showed the water level was 2.8 feet below the calculated minimum baseline level.
 Mine attributed this drop in water levels to two main sources; pumping of the mine services well and groundwater infiltration into the mine.
 This drop in water levels is then due to an average pumping requirement of 80,000 to 150,000 gallons a day from the mine and service wells.
-If 2.8’ drop is seen at these pumping rates, what happens when Talon estimates over 2,300,000 gallons pumped per day?
+If 2.8’ drop is seen at these pumping rates, what happens when Talon estimates over 2,300,000 gallons pumped per day in Tamarack?

 Other examples of Eagle Mine Anomalies Reported include: